University of Nottingham Halls of Residence: Ancaster

-Beeston Hall provides accommodation for 225 students.
-It is the newest hall, which opened in the 2018–19 academic year owing to an accommodation shortage.
-Built on the site of the old sports centre, which preceded the new David Ross Sports Village, it is constructed of a modular buildings, provided by Portakabin.
-The first intake of students werenotably housed in hotels across the city until November 2018, as the building was not complete in time for the start of the academic year.
-It has a JCR (junior common room) but no dining room; residents are expected to dine at the nearby Rutland Hall.

 Cavendish

 Cavendish Hall (52.9361°N 1.2055°W) provides accommodation for 278 students.
 The hall is named after the Cavendish family or, more specifically, the Duke of Devonshire.
 The hall surrounds a lawn quadrangle, with its own rose garden and is reached via a bridge over a grass moat.
 A short walk brings guests to the university boating lake.

 Cripps

 Cripps Hall (52.9419°N 1.1955°W) provides accommodation for over 300 students.
 The hall is named after its benefactor, Sir Cyril Cripps.
 It opened in 1959 and was originally all male, but has been mixed sex since 2000.
 Cripps Hall was designed by the architects Donald McMorran and George Whitby, and is Grade II listed (one of only relatively few post-war buildings to be given such status).

 Built around traditional quads, the Dining Hall is notable in being wood-panelled with several paintings of former Wardens above it a Library and functional bell tower.
 There is also a junior common room and a bar room with pool table, though it does not serve drinks; the nearest licensed Campus Bar being at neighbouring Hugh Stewart Hall.

 Owing to a substantial donation from the Cripps Foundation to build a brand new Health Centre opposite the hall, the old Cripps Health Centre was converted into an extra accommodation block for Cripps Hall for the start of the 2018–19 academic year; it is named 'Lower Cripps' and added a further 55 rooms to the hall.
 This brings the total number of rooms to 368, making it the largest catered hall on the University Park campus.

 Alumni and current students resident in Cripps Hall can join the Cripps Hall Association which is the membership arm of the Cripps Hall Trust.
 The Association reflects the original Hall Founder’s principles of community and fellowship, allowing former students to remain connected and offer something back to the Hall.
 The Cripps Hall Trust (Registered Charity No: 528348) exists to support existing and past members of Cripps Hall through the provision of travel scholarships to encourage personal development and benefits to the wider community, discretionary grants for additional Hall facilities, support for cases of individual hardship, and on-going membership / communication services.
 These include the Harry Lucas Travel Scholarships assisting students travelling to expand their education.